chatwoot/docs/docs/product/channels/live-chat/sdk/identity-validation.md

 Identity validation can be enabled by generating an HMAC.

-The key used to generate HMAC for each web widget is different and can be copied from Inboxes -> Settings -> Configuration -> Identity Validation -> Copy the token shown there.x
+The key used to generate HMAC for each web widget is different and can be copied from Inboxes -> Settings -> Configuration -> Identity Validation -> Copy the token shown there.

 You can generate HMAC in different languages as shown below.